amidaware/trmm-docs/docs/ee/reporting/reporting_overview.md

 # Reporting Overview

 The reporting addon allows you to access your Tactical RMM data and represent in the format of your choice.
-This could be a PDF file, a simple csv, or as complex interactive web dashboard.
+This could be a PDF file, a simple csv, or a complex interactive web dashboard.

-It is best to get started with using the preloaded templates and go from there.
+It is best to get started with using the [shared templates](https://github.com/amidaware/reporting-templates) and go from there (you can import these directly from the TRMM web UI with 1 click.)
 The pages below will help you get familiar with the terminology and the syntax.
+Check back here periodically as we will be adding video tutorials.

 [The Basics](functions/reporting_basics.md)